Mabon ap Gwynfor

-Rhodri Mabon ap Gwynfor is a Welsh Plaid Cymru politician who has been Member of the Senedd (MS) for Dwyfor Meirionnydd since 2021.
-He has served as Plaid Cymru's Health, Social Care and Housing Spokesperson and Chief Whip since June 2023.
+Rhodri Mabon ap Gwynfor is a Welsh Plaid Cymru politician who has been Member of the Senedd (MS) for Gwynedd Maldwyn, formerly Dwyfor Meirionnydd, since 2021.
+He has served as Cabinet Minister for Health and Care in the ap Iorwerth government since May 2026.

 Career

 Mabon was elected as a town councillor in Aberystwyth Town Council in 2004.

 He stood for election to the British Parliament and Senedd unsuccessfully on several occasions between 2005 and 2016.
 He contested the Brecon and Radnorshire seat at the 2005 general election.
 He attempted to be selected as Plaid Cymru candidate for Ceredigion in 2010, but was not successful.
 He stood for the Clwyd South Senedd constituency in the 2011 and 2016 elections, and for the identically named Clwyd South constituency at the 2015 general election.

 He was later elected as a Denbighshire County Councillor for Llandrillo in 2017.

-Member of the Senedd (2021 - present)
+Member of the Senedd (2021 – present)

 In 2019 it was announced he would be the Plaid Cymru candidate for the Dwyfor Meirionnydd Senedd constituency in the 2021 Senedd elections, in a selection process involving five other candidates.
 He was elected, with a majority of 7,096 votes.
 Shortly after he was elected, in August 2021, he resigned as councillor for Llandrillo.
 He said it was impossible to "effectively" fulfil roles as a councillor and Senedd Member.
 He had previously said he would remain in place until elections to be held in May 2022.

 He is a member of the Senedd Health and Social Care committee.
 He chairs cross-party groups on Fisheries and Aquaculture, Housing, and Peace and Reconciliation, and is vice-chair of the North Wales group.
 He is a member of cross-party groups on hospice and palliative care, human rights, long COVID, poverty, renewable and low carbon energy, rural growth, stroke and Welsh wool.